K-means for Evolving Data Streams: Streaming Lloyd's Algorithm

 \section{Streaming Lloyd's Algorithm}

-We propose the Forgetful S$K$M (FS$K$M) algorithm, in order to deal with the S$K$M problem in a passive way.
-FS$K$M approximates the solution of the S$K$M problem by minimizing the surrogate error function.
+In order to deal with the S$K$M problem in a passive way, we propose the Forgetful S$K$M (FS$K$M) algorithm (Algorithm \ref{FSKMa}).
+FS$K$M approximates the solution of the S$K$M problem by minimizing the approximated error function.
 When a new batch $B^0$ arrives, FS$K$M runs an initialization procedure to find a set of initial centroids.
-Then, a weighted Lloyd's algorithm is carried out over the available set of batches $\mathcal{X}$.
-The running time of weighted Lloyd's algorithm is $\mathcal{O}(n\cdot K\cdot d)$, where $n$ is the total number of points to be clustered.
-However, recall that we can compute an arbitrarily close approximation to the surrogate error function by discarding batches with a negligible weight.
-By discarding the batches with negligible weights, $\{B^t\}_{t\geq T_{max}}$, the computational complexity of the weighted Lloyd's step of FS$K$M is reduced to $\mathcal{O}(N\cdot T_{\max} \cdot K\cdot d)$, where $N$ is the average size of the stored batches. \\
+Next, a weighted Lloyd's algorithm is carried out over the available set of batches $\mathcal{X}$.
+The running time of the weighted Lloyd's algorithm is $\mathcal{O}(n\cdot K\cdot d)$, where $n$ is the total number of points to be clustered.
+However, recall that we can compute an arbitrarily accurate surrogate error function by discarding batches with a negligible weight.
+By discarding the batches with negligible weights, the computational complexity of the weighted Lloyd's step of FS$K$M is reduced to $\mathcal{O}(M_{T_{\max}} \cdot K\cdot d)$, where $M_{T_{max}}$ is the sum of batch sizes of the stored batches.
+This is a passive approach, because it does not need to detect concept drifts, and it inherits the good properties of the surrogate function as alternative to the real S$K$M error.

-As we have mentioned before, initialization is a crucial part for good and fast convergence of Lloyd's algorithm, and thus the performance and efficiency of FS$K$M depends on its initialization procedure.